-- Are there Real Technical Risks in Cloud Platforms?
+- Are There Real Risks to Using Cloud Platforms?

 What are Cloud Computing Cross-Border Risks?

-A report commissioned by Macquarie Telecom offers an insight into the doubts that were present around utilising the cloud for organisations circa 2011.
+A report commissioned by Macquarie Telecom presents a view into the doubts that were present around utilising the cloud for organisations circa 2011.
 This was a time when the costs and capabilities of cloud services were becoming cost-effective enough to be of interest to enterprises of all sizes.
 With a lack of data centres in Australia, the actual storage location was typically in Singapore.
-This brought up numerous questions and apprehensions about hosting data off-location and how to remain in compliance with both countries’ data laws.
+This brought up numerous questions and concerns about hosting data off-location and how to remain in compliance with both countries’ data laws.

 Many questions are raised about the consistency of data privacy laws across the jurisdictions as well as how responsibility for compliance is established.
 The report states: